-- III.
-State whether true or false: - (a) Every registered person are not bound to produce the books of accounts which is required to maintain under any law for the time in force. - (b) the recipient is required to maintain books of accounts in relation to the goods stored at the godown of the transporter. - (c) As per the CGST Act 2017 the Central tax can be utilized towards payment of State tax or Union territory tax. - (d) Any person or persons on his behalf shall generate a challan in Form GST PMT 6 on the common portal for payment of tax, interest etc. - (e) Credit of SGST / UTGST can be used for payment of IGST only after exhausting credit of IGST and CGST
+III.
+State whether true or false:

+- (a) Every registered person is not bound to produce the books of accounts which is required to maintain under any law for the time in force. - (b) The recipient is required to maintain books of accounts in relation to the goods stored at the godown of the transporter. - (c) As per the CGST Act 2017, the Central tax can be utilized towards payment of State tax or Union territory tax. - (d) Any person or persons on his behalf shall generate a challan in Form GST PMT 6 on the common portal for payment of tax, interest etc.

+(e) common portal for payment of tax, interest etc. Credit of SGST / UTGST can be used for payment of IGST only after exhausting credit of IGST and CGST

+Ansv ver:

-- (a) False
+(a) False

-- (b) True
+(b) True

-- (c) False
+(c) False

-- (d) True
+(d) True

-- (e) True
+(e) True

+IV.
+Fill in the blanks:

-- (a) Every registered person is required to \\\\\\ the taxes payable and furnish return for each tax period. - (b) Every registered person shall keep the particular of names and \\\\\\. of the person to whom he has supplied goods or services. - (c) Place of business includes a \\\\\ a \\\\ or any other place where a taxable person stores it's goods, supplies or services both. - (d) Question of interest on late payment arises when Input tax credit has been claimed in \\\\\\ or where it was not \\\\\\ to be claimed, tax liability has been shown to be less than the actual. - (e) Any discrepancy in the electronic liability register, shall be informed to jurisdictional officer in Form \\\\\\ electronically.
+(a) Every registered person is required to the taxes payable and furnish return for each tax period.

+(b) Every registered person shall keep the particular of names and of the person to whom he has supplied goods or services.

+(c) Place of business includes a, a or any other place where a taxable person stores it's goods, supplies or services both.

+(d) Question of interest on late payment arises when Input tax credit has been claimed in or where it was not to be claimed, tax liability has been shown to

+be less than the actual.

+(e) Any discrepancy in the electronic liability register, shall be informed to jurisdictional officer in Form electronically.

 - (a) self assess

 - (b) complete address

-- (c) warehouse, godown
+- (C) warehouse, godown

 - (d) excess, eligible

-- (e) GST TMT 4
+- GST PMT 04 (e)

-V. Short Answer type questions
+٧. Short Answer type questions